-J. Dividend
+J Dividend

-The interim dividend of 5.3 pence per share will be paid on 28 October 2005 to shareholders on the register at the close of business on 19 August 2005.
-A scrip dividend alternative will be offered to shareholders.
+The interim dividend of 5.3p per share will be paid on 28 October 2005 to shareholders on the register at the close of business on 19 August 2005.
+A scrip dividend alternative will be offered to Shareholders.

-K. Shareholders' Equity
+K Shareholders' equity